Rectified 8-simplexes: Coordinates

 The Cartesian coordinates of the vertices of the trirectified 8-simplex can be most simply positioned in 9-space as permutations of (0,0,0,0,0,1,1,1,1).
 This construction is based on facets of the trirectified 9-orthoplex.

 Images

 Related polytopes

-This polytope is the vertex figure of the 9-demicube, and the edge figure of the uniform 261 honeycomb.

-It is also one of 135 uniform 8-polytopes with A8 symmetry.
+The three presented polytopes are in the family of 135 uniform 8-polytopes with A8 symmetry.